-As of February 28, 2014, we had a working capital surplus of approximately \$1.16 million.
+As of May 31, 2014, we had a working capital surplus of approximately \$744,000.
 We will need to raise additional funding to implement our business strategy.
 Our management believes that based on our current working capital, we will be able to continue operations through the end of calendar year 2014 without raising additional capital.
-During our fiscal year ending August 31, 2014, we plan to spend approximately \$682,000 for metallurgical testing and flow sheer development, additional geologic and resource modeling and compliance costs associated with state governmental agencies and appropriate staff and consulting expenses.
+During our fiscal year ending August 31, 2014, we plan to minimize spending for metallurgical testing and flow sheer development, additional geologic and resource modeling and compliance costs associated with state governmental agencies and appropriate staff and consulting expenses until such time we raise additional capital or secure a strategic partner.
 The timing of these expenditures is dependent upon a number of factors, including the availability of third party contractors.

-We estimate that general and administrative expenses during fiscal year ending August 31, 2014 will be approximately \$1.5 million to include payroll, investor relations, professional services, travel, and other expenses necessary to conduct our operations.
+We estimate that our cash expenditures for general and administrative expenses during fiscal year ending August 31, 2014 will be approximately \$1.5 million to include payroll, investor relations, professional services, travel, and other expenses necessary to conduct our operations.